Accommodation rooms and prices

-Described by students as the residence with the most homely feel, Limes Court is a real student community.
-You'll find 29 individual houses, each with communal areas and WiFi.
-Under 1 mile away from the York St John University campus, you're located in a beautiful and more suburban area of York.
+Described by students as the site with the most homely feel, Limes Court is a real student community.
+It has 29 individual houses, each with communal areas and WiFi.
+Less than 1 mile from our campus, you will live in a beautiful and more suburban area of York.
 This accommodation is generally a little quieter.
-As you walk into the city, you'll pass all the amenities you could need - doctors, pubs, restaurants, supermarkets.
+As you walk into the city, you'll pass all the amenities you could need - doctors, pubs, restaurants, and supermarkets.

 0.9 mile to campus

 What's in the room

 - Various drawers

 - Built-in wardrobe